PennLINC/pncitc/index.md

 ### 5. Vizualisation of Results - iPython in CBICA

 All computations were done in PNC template.
 For vizualisation, all the nifti files were tranformed to MNI before as below.
-Transform files are available in this repository under `PNC_transforms`.
+Transform files are available in this project's repo under `PNC_transforms`.

 #### Transform to MNI
 ```